While exploring potential assignments near the end of my career with the U.S. Navy, I sought out advice from a trusted mentor.

 - Is this really an either/or choice?
 What are we missing?

-Effective leaders continually need to listen, reflect and learn.
+Effective leaders need to continually listen, reflect, and learn.
 But they can’t do any of those things without asking the right questions first.
-What are the best questions you ask yourself or your team?